 Accommodation Apps For Cycle Touring

-There’s no wild camping app I’m aware of (thank goodness), nor can I envisage what it would even do, but when you’re ready for a night indoors, here’s a few apps that might make finding a bed that much easier:
+When you’re ready for a night off, here’s a few apps that might make finding a bed (or campsite) that much easier:

 Booking.com* features the widest range of hotels and guesthouses in many parts of the world.
 Be aware, however, of the tactics this app will use to make you feel like you have to book right now or the universe will implode.